 When Moms Get Angry - Anger management tips for moms

-Most moms have had moments where they say things they wish they hadn't or lose their cool with their kids.
+Most moms have had moments where they said things they wish they hadn't or lost their cool with their kids.
 When the crayons end up on the walls or the shoes magically disappear, it is easy to respond in anger.
 Being a mom is a tough job and even the best moms have their "bad days".
 If you are having "bad days" frequently or are concerned that you could physically hurt your child, this is not normal.
 Losing your temper can be a sign of other problems such as depression or anxiety.
 Please contact your doctor if you are concerned about your moods or temper.

 If you are finding yourself feeling very angry or irritable there may be reasons for this.

 • Are you getting enough sleep?
-Not getting sleep or not getting a sound sleep can affect your mood.
+Not getting sleep or not getting sound sleep can affect your mood.
 Make sure that you take care of your body and get plenty of sleep.
 If you are feeling tired and cranky, take an afternoon nap.
 If you cannot take a nap, lie down on the couch and try to get some rest.

 • Are you sick or feeling ill?
 Not feeling well can also affect how you respond to family situations.